razee-io/Razee/README.md

    </thead>
    <tbody>
       <tr>
-         <td><a href="https://github.com/razee-io/Kapitan-core">Kapitan Core</a></td>
+         <td><a href="https://github.com/razee-io/RazeeDeploy-core">RazeeDeploy Core</a></td>
-         <td>Kapitan Core is a Continuous Delivery tool that runs in your cluster and that you can use to set up the <code>CustomResourceDefinitions</code> (CRD), Kubernetes controllers, and dependencies for the Kapitan components. </td>
+         <td>RazeeDeploy Core is a Continuous Delivery tool that runs in your cluster and that you can use to set up the <code>CustomResourceDefinitions</code> (CRD), Kubernetes controllers, and dependencies for the RazeeDeploy components. </td>
       </tr>
       <tr>
-         <td><a href="https://github.com/razee-io/Kapitan-delta">Kapitan Delta</a></td>
+         <td><a href="https://github.com/razee-io/RazeeDeploy-delta">RazeeDeploy Delta</a></td>
-         <td>Kapitan Delta is a component of Kapitan Core that runs in your cluster and keeps the custom resource definitions and Kubernetes controllers of the Kapitan components up-to-date. </td>
+         <td>RazeeDeploy Delta is a component of RazeeDeploy Core that runs in your cluster and keeps the custom resource definitions and Kubernetes controllers of the RazeeDeploy components up-to-date. </td>
       </tr>
       <tr>
          <td><a href="https://github.com/razee-io/RemoteResource">RemoteResource</a> and <a href="https://github.com/razee-io/RemoteResourceS3">Remote Resource S3</a></td>